BakkerGames/grif2/README.md

 - Outchannel support can be customized for different output methods
 - Handles 64-bit integers for larger data values
 - Scripts can have local variables for internal processing
+- @while ... @do ... @endwhile loop structure
-- @return command exits scripts immediately
+- @return command allows exiting scripts immediately
+- Many new built-in script functions
 - Self-contained GrifLib project (soon to be available as a NuGet package)
 - GrifLib can be included in other front-end applications